-- Contains one (1) 36 oz.
-36-count pack of GREENIES Original Regular Size Natural Dental Dog Treats; Natural Dog Treats Plus Vitamins, Minerals and...
+- Contains one (1) 36 ounce 36-count pack of Greenies Original Regular Size Natural Dental Dog Treats; Natural Dog Treats Plus Vitamins, Minerals and...

-- GREENIES Treats for Dogs are veterinarian recommended and VOHC accepted (Veterinary Oral Health Council)
+- Greenies Treats for Dogs are veterinarian recommended and accepted by the VOHC (Veterinary Oral Health Council)

 Do Blue Heeler Beagle Mixes Shed?

 Yes.
 Beagle Cattle Dog Mixes do shed a lot.
 If you suffer from allergies or are not a fan of pet hair, this might not be the best dog breed for you.